Mark-a-obrien/Mark-a-obrien/README.md

 - 👋 Hi, I’m Mark
-- 👀 I’m interested in learning Web Development and later making a Career out of it.
+- 👀 I’m interested in many parts of IT including web devolopment.
 - 🌱 I’m currently learning through The Odin Project.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Mark.a.obrien00@gmail.com